The Tool Shed Blog

 Artificial Intelligence and Machine Learning

-Marketing research can be time-consuming and expensive.
-But Artificial Intelligence (AI) and Machine Learning (ML) tools make you more efficient in your marketing research projects.
+Marketing research can be time-consuming and costly.
+However, the use of Artificial Intelligence (AI) and Machine Learning (ML) tools can greatly enhance efficiency in marketing research projects.

 3. Competitive Analysis